elukuro/goheru-markdown-blog-react/src/article/08-don't-use-float.md

 title: "Don't use float"
 date: "28 Mar 2021"
 ---
-### Of course you can use float don't be silly, but use it wisely because you have to pay it with clearfix 🙀
+### Sure you can use float don't be silly, but use it wisely because you have to pay with clearfix 🙀
 ```
 <div style="
     background: blue;